UmairRaaz/UmairRaaz/README.md

-# 💫 About Me:
+# 💫 Hi there!
+I'm Umair Raaz
-Learning more about advanced Next.js features<br>Improving web app performance<br>Exploring serverless architecture and CI/CD pipelines<br>Experimenting with TypeScript for better code quality<br>Contributing to open source projects
+Full-Stack Developer | Next.js Enthusiast<br>Welcome to my GitHub profile!
+I am a passionate full-stack developer with 2 years of experience specializing in building modern web applications using a wide range of technologies.<br><br>Learning more about advanced Next.js features<br>Improving web app performance<br>Exploring serverless architecture and CI/CD pipelines<br>Experimenting with TypeScript for better code quality<br>Contributing to open source projects

 ## 🌐 Socials: